kggopi-16/employee_attendence_system/README.md

 A full-stack Employee Attendance System built with the MERN stack (MongoDB, Express, React, Node.js).
 Designed to streamline workforce management with role-based access for Employees and Managers.

 **Developed By:**
-Govindhasamy K
+-Govindhasamy K
-Indra Ganesan College of Engineering, Tiruchirappalli
+-Indra Ganesan College of Engineering, Tiruchirappalli
-Contact: 8681058703
+-Contact: 8681058703

 ---